There are many ways you can contribute to the SkyWalking community.

 - Storage extension development guide.
 Potential contributors can learn how to build a new storage implementor in addition to the official one.

 - Customize analysis using OAL scripts.
 OAL scripts are located in

 config/oal/*.oal.
 You could modify them and reboot the OAP server.
 Read Observability Analysis Language Introduction to learn more about OAL scripts.

 - Source and scope extension for new metrics.
-For analysis of a new metric which SkyWalking hasn’t yet provided.
-Add a new receiver, rather than choosing an existing receiver.
+For analysis of a new metric which SkyWalking hasn’t yet provided, add a new receiver.
 You would most likely have to add a new source and scope.
 To learn how to do this, read the document.